 This is a page of resources on statistics and computing.

 I’ve developed and continue to develop a set of Add-Ons for the statistical package Stata.
 These Add-Ons are meant to be downloaded and used together.
-They can be installed in any .ado directory in Stata (eg. c:\ado).
-To install, simply place the files directly into your personal ado directory.
-When opening Stata, type “discard” in the command prompt (this must be done after every update).
-Each program has a help file, and a overall description of programs in the package can be accessed by typing “help programlist“.
+They can be installed in any personal ado directory for Stata.
+These are usually found in c:\ado\personal for windows and in ~/Library/Application Support/Stata/ado/personal for macs.
+To install, simply place the files directly into your personal ado directory (or modify your profile.do file to point your desired personal .ado directory).
+When opening Stata, type “discard” in the command prompt (this must be done whenever placing new files in these folders).
+Each program has a help file that can be accessed by typing “help program_name” in the Stata command prompt.
+There is also an overall description of programs available in the packages which be accessed by typing “help programlist“.

 These programs are continuously updated, so please check back often for updates.

 If you discover a problem please contact me at email@example.com

 Data Organization for Young Investigators is a primer for biomedical researchers on how to set-up, enter, and store data using Microsoft Excel.
 This paper was designed over the years as a response to receiving disastrous data sets from researchers using excel.
 Now when someone asks “how should I give you the data?”
 I simply hand them this document.

 Data Organization and Creating Reproducible Analyses: A presentation concerning how to organize data and the workflow of analysis to ensure reproducible results.

 Analysis of Categorical Data: A presentation with examples and syntax in Stata, R, and SPSS on binary, ordinal, and multinomial logistic regression models.

 Graphical Exploration of Statistical Interactions: A presentation showing how to understand two-way and three-way interactions, including examples for graphing continuous-by-continuous interactions.